 The Washington State Legislature’s 2020 session ran from January 13 to March 12, 2020.
 The following is a summary of domestic violence-related legislation during this session, sorted by the position WSCADV took on these bills (support, monitor, oppose).
+For a presentation of this information, please see our 2020 Legislative Wrap Up Webinar.

 Bills listed in